Stochastic Forced 3D Navier-Stokes Equations in $\mathbb{H}^{1/2}$-Space: Well-posedness

 On the other hand, as for the assumption $(\mathbf{H}_{g}^3)$, we can deduce that for $\varrho\geq\kappa_2$

 where we used Young's inequality in the third step. \end{proof}

 \end{remark}

-Now, we state the first main result concerning the global existence and uniqueness of solutions to stochastic 3D NSE (\ref{sns1}). \begin{theorem} Suppose that Hypothesis \ref{h2}-\ref{h3} hold.
+Now, we state the first main result concerning the global existence and uniqueness of solutions to stochastic 3D Navier-Stokes equations (\ref{sns1}). \begin{theorem} Suppose that Hypothesis \ref{h2}-\ref{h3} hold.
 For any initial value $x\in\mathbb{H}^{1/2}$, Eq.~$(\ref{sns1})$ has a unique strong solution $u(t)$.
 Moreover, the following energy moment estimates hold

 where the constant $\gamma\in(1,2)$ is the same as in $(\mathbf{H}_{g}^2)$. \end{theorem}

 \begin{remark} (i) From the energy estimates $(\ref{esap})$ one observes that, unlike the existing results in the $L^2$-setting (cf.~e.g.~\cite{BM13}), the finite second moments are unavailable here for global solutions in the $\mathbb{H}^{1/2}$-space.
 This originates from the Lyapunov approach we employ to capture the regularization effect of random noise.